benvaljean/benvaljean.github.io/_posts/2012-05-10-Getting_started_with_Java_Jars_and_Classes.markdown

        }
     }

--   Add this code to the existing jar file:
+-   Compile the code into F2C.class (file name implied) whilst referencing the dependancy for the jar:
     `javac -classpath tconvert.jar F2C.java`

 At this point the jar file cannot be executed by itself as the class has